Myth, Magic and Movement: Amorgos, Greece

-From August 31st to September 7th, we’ll travel to the unspoiled island of Amorgos, Greece at the Southeastern edge of the Cyclades in the incredible Aegean Seanto dive deeply into Yoga, Meditation and Greek culture at the beautiful Aegialis Hotel and Spa.
+Back by popular demand!
+We’ve scheduled another week in Amorgos, Greece next year.
+August 29nd-September 5th, 2021.
+The unspoiled island of Amorgos, Greece sits at the Southeastern edge of the Cyclades in the incredible Aegean Sea.
+There, we will dive deeply into Yoga, Mythology, Meditation and Greek culture at the luxurious Aegialis Hotel and Spa.

 Soak up the sun, unplug from your hectic daily life and reconnect to your heart as you participate in daily yoga and meditation, swim in the crystal clear blue water, hike the incredible hills of Amorgos, dine on fresh wholesome food, spoil yourself with a massage, and make new friends.